Alabama Golf Cart Laws (2026)

 Overview

 In Alabama, standard golf carts are not street legal on public roads.
-Only low-speed vehicles (LSVs) - essentially golf carts or similar vehicles outfitted to meet federal safety standards - are allowed, and even then only under very limited circumstances.
-Alabama law permits LSV operation only in certain jurisdictions that have specifically authorized it (by local act or ordinance) and restricts LSVs to roads with speed limits of 25 mph or less, during daylight hours, driven by licensed drivers.
-Every street-legal LSV must be registered with the state (displaying a valid license plate) and equipped with required safety features like headlights, tail lights, turn signals, seat belts, and windshield, per federal LSV standards.
-Outside of those locally authorized areas, driving a golf cart on public streets in Alabama is illegal and can result in traffic citations.
+Only low-speed vehicles (LSVs) - essentially golf-cart-style vehicles outfitted to meet federal safety standards - are allowed, and even then only under limited circumstances.
+Alabama law permits LSV operation only in locally authorized jurisdictions and restricts LSVs to roads with speed limits of 25 mph or less, during daylight hours, driven by licensed drivers.
+Every street-legal LSV must be registered with the state, display a valid license plate, and carry the required safety equipment such as headlights, tail lights, turn signals, seat belts, and windshield.
+Outside locally authorized areas, driving a standard golf cart on public streets in Alabama is illegal and can result in traffic citations.

 County & Local Rules